tc39/notes/es7/2016-03/march-31.md

 AWB: objected that the current standard language is sufficient

-SG: *objected to AWB's objection and clarified the issue*
+SYG: *objected to AWB's objection and clarified the issue*